 Because parliamentarians need knowledge of key issues that are about to be in the public sphere, POSTnotes are produced proactively.
 POST decides on important topics and then puts out calls for information.
 Deborah Beck, our Centre Manager, responded to these calls and then coordinated the relevant Grantham Centre experts to meet with POST.

-As a result, Grantham Centre experts have so far provided evidence to three POSTnotes.
+As a result, Grantham Centre experts provided evidence to 3 recent POSTnotes.
 Importantly, research from a Grantham Centre supervisor was also included in a finished report (see below).
+This builds on work from 2017 when a Post Fellow visited the Grantham Centre for his work on sustainable agriculture.

 Did you know that ‘soil microbiome’ are communities of microorganisms in soils?
 Further, the soil microbiome underpins natural processes in soil habitats.
 As a result it is vital for the health of soils.
 However, environmental and land use changes affect these vital microorganisms.